Mario Henderson: Early life and college

 Henderson originally attended Bishop Verot High School in Fort Myers, Florida.
 Henderson was a 375-pound freshman who'd never played football.
 His first year of football was his Freshman year.
 He also played varsity in the 2000-2001 season at Verot.

 After his sophomore year, Henderson transferred to Lehigh Senior High School.
 Due to transfer rules, he was not able to play during his junior year.
 He used that time to change his physique and, in his senior year, earned a scholarship to Florida State University.
 His senior year, he averaged 28 points per game and 14 rebounds, and was 1st team all state and 1st team all county as a member of Lehigh Senior basketball team.

 Professional career

 Oakland Raiders

-After starting only one year his senior year of college, Henderson was selected by the Raiders in the third round of the 2007 NFL draft with the 91st overall pick.
+After starting only one year his senior year of college, Henderson was selected by the Raiders in the third round of the 2007 NFL draft with the 91st overall pick, along with Jamarcus Russell.
 In his second year, he started several games at left tackle in place of injured veteran Kwame Harris, and was the Raiders' full-time left tackle in 2008, 2009, and 2010.